 Ever get sick of hearing people glibly spout “Location, location, location!”, whenever real estate comes up in a conversation?

-Millions of Americans invest in rental real estate, and they all have the same goal: to make money.
-And while there are differences in skill level and strategy, just as important in their end-of-year returns is the market where they invest.
+Millions of Americans invest in rental properties, and they all have the same goal: to make money.
+And while they each have different skill levels and exact strategies, their end-of-year returns largely depend on the market where they invest.

-The place where your income property is located will determine your return on investment as it will affect:
+The neighborhood where you invest will determine your return on investment based on:

 - The rental demand and the types of tenants you can attract

 - The property price